 There is a very happy holiday feel to this lovely cottage.

 The bathroom is downstairs, off the kitchen.
-The bath is 3/4 size and there is a wall fitting for the shower ( new photo is coming )
+The bath is 3/4 size and there is a wall fitting for the shower.

 You will feel at home here whatever the time of year and whether for a family seaside holiday or a walking holiday, the location is excellent.

-The attention to detail at 1 Coastguards Cottages makes it feel like a real home from home.
+The attention to detail at 1 Coastguard Cottages makes it feel like a real home-from-home.

-Start off the day with coffee in the garden whilst you decide whether to wander down to the beach or the quay, or to head up to Exmoor or along the South West Coastal Path to Porlock
+Start off the day with coffee in the garden whilst you decide whether to wander down to the beach or the quay, or head up to Exmoor or along the South West Coastal Path to Porlock.

 The gardens are not formally enclosed but you have the whole of the side garden as your dedicated outside space.
 This photo shows your front door.